EricMFischer/personal-website/content/publication/short-run-mcmc/index.md

 #   Otherwise, set `slides = ""`.
 # slides: example
 ---
-I ran experiments for this paper, submitted to CVPR, while advised by Professor Song-Chun Zhu at the Center for Vision, Cognition, Learning, and Autonomy at UCLA.
-The following is some background  describing the short-run MCMC model.
+I ran experiments for this paper, submitted to CVPR, while advised by Dr. Song-Chun Zhu at the Center for Vision, Cognition, Learning, and Autonomy at UCLA.

 The short-run Markov Chain Monte Carlo model can be considered a valid generative model just like a variational autoencoder (VAE) or a generative adversarial network (GAN).
 We use it to synthesize, interpolate, and reconstruct images.
 Image synthesis is performed by running Langevin dynamics from a uniform noise distribution, and the interpolation and reconstruction results rival or are qualitatively better than a VAE and GAN.

-**Please note** that more information about this paper will be posted here after the final version is published to Arxiv.
-In the meantime, the images and content below are taken from a predecessor [paper](https://www.arxiv.org/abs/1904.09770), "On Learning Non-Convergent Non-Persistent Short-Run MCMC Toward Energy-Based Model."

-**Abstract**: This paper studies a curious phenomenon in learning energy-based model (EBM) using MCMC.
-In each learning iteration, we generate synthesized examples by running a non-convergent, non-mixing, and non-persistent short-run MCMC toward the current model, always starting from the same initial distribution such as uniform noise distribution, and always running a fixed number of MCMC steps.
-After generating synthesized examples, we then update the model parameters according to the maximum likelihood learning gradient, as if the synthesized examples are fair samples from the current model.
-We treat this non-convergent short-run MCMC as a learned generator model or a flow model.
-We provide arguments for treating the learned non-convergent short-run MCMC as a valid model.
-We show that the learned short-run MCMC is capable of generating realistic images.
-More interestingly, unlike traditional EBM or MCMC, the learned short-run MCMC is capable of reconstructing observed images and interpolating between images, like generator or flow models.

-A presentation I gave about the predecessor paper is here.
+A presentation I gave about a related paper is below.

 <iframe src="https://docs.google.com/presentation/d/e/2PACX-1vTwqWIG_fIb6ZLkgt-gvPCFICmBBC5C4qUC9qRLHeVKR9qdaye4w-sbobeTfbQFK6r2Vrdg5m9W2-q8/embed?start=true&loop=false&delayms=5000" frameborder="0" width="675" height="405" allowfullscreen="true" mozallowfullscreen="true" webkitallowfullscreen="true"></iframe>